 Most“diet foods” are processed with chemicals and marketed to satisfy our sweet tooth.
 How many chocolate, vanilla, and strawberry diet smoothies have you seen on the shelf?
 They’re everywhere you look.
 Even worse are diet pills, which are outright dangerous.
 It’s better to forget about dieting and get fit instead.

 Baby Boomer women grew up with Twiggy as a role model.
-If you know someone as skinny as she was, especially if they’re over 50, chances are they have an eating disorder or a faulty metabolism.
+If you know someone as skinny as she was, especially if they’re over 50, chances are they have an eating disorder or faulty metabolism.
 Being thin doesn’t mean you’re fit and healthy.
-Thin people have heart attacks, strokes, osteoporosis and other problems just like anyone else.
+Thin people have heart attacks, strokes, osteoporosis, and other problems just like anyone else.

 It’s better to focus on being fit and healthy than it is to achieve the perfect weight.
 When you improve your fitness level and eat well to stay healthy, your weight will naturally adjust to the perfect size for you.
 A person who is strong and healthy is more protected from everything from heart disease to broken bones.